Customer Service 14 min read

 Feedback and follow-up emails are crucial tools in your onboarding strategy.
 They extend the conversation beyond the initial welcome, gather valuable insights, and ensure users are getting the most out of your product or service.

-These emails can ask targeted questions to understand user experience and identify areas for improvement.
 It can nudge users to complete remaining onboarding tasks or explore specific features.
 Regular communication builds trust and an ongoing relationship.

 • Post-signup feedback: Sent a few days after signup to gauge initial impressions and identify any roadblocks.